 Seven & i Holdings has adopted the Audit & Supervisory Board system for implementing management oversight.
-The Board of Directors comprises 12 members, of whom 4 are Outside Directors.
+The Board of Directors comprises 12 members, of whom 5 are Outside Directors and 1 is a Female Director.
 Through the use of multiple Outside Directors who maintain their independence and have advanced management knowledge and experience, Seven & i Holdings protects the interests of general shareholders and enhances the quality of decision-making in business execution.
 To ensure appropriate reflection of the wishes of shareholders, the term of Directors has been set at one year.

 To facilitate prompt decision-making and business execution, the Company has introduced the executive officer system.
 Under this system, the Board of Directors is able to focus on the formulation of management strategies and the oversight of business execution, while the executive officers can focus on business execution.

 The Audit & Supervisory Board comprises five members, including three Outside Audit & Supervisory Board Members who maintain their independence and have specialized knowledge in such areas as legal affairs and financial accounting.
 Each Audit & Supervisory Board Member fulfills such tasks as attending meetings of the Board of Directors and other important meetings, exchanging opinions with the Representative Directors, periodically receiving reports from Directors and others regarding business execution, and actively exchanging information with the Auditing Office.
 Through these activities, the Audit & Supervisory Board Members audit the Directors’ execution of their duties.
 In addition, the Audit & Supervisory Board Members actively exchange information with the independent auditor to maintain close ties with it with respect to financial audits.

 - The number of people is as of the end of May 2019.